George R. Struble: Biography

-Early life & marriage
+Early life and marriage

 Struble was born on July 25, 1836, in Sussex County, New Jersey.
 His parents, Isaac and Emma (Cox) Struble, removed to Fredericksburg, Virginia, when he was quite young.
 They afterwards removed to Chesterville, Ohio, in 1847.
 In 1856, Mr. Struble came to Iowa, locating first at Iowa City and remaining there until the following spring.
 He then located in Toledo, Iowa, where on April 19, 1860, he was married to Miss Sophia J. Nelson.

 Political and law career

 Struble later entered a partnership with C.B.
 Bradshaw, M.M.
 Goodrich and L.G.
 Kinne, and formed the law firm of Struble & Stiger was formed in 1881, which continued as long as he remained in active practice.